Oncologist warns about risk of people with reflux developing cancer

 According to data from the Brazilian Society of Digestive Motility and Neurogastroenterology (SBMDN), the gastroesophageal reflux (GERD) affects 12% to 20% of the Brazilian population.

-But when the problem is not treated properly, it can progress to more serious conditions, such as gastric cancer and esophagitis.
+But when the problem is not treated properly, it can evolve into more serious conditions, such as gastric cancer and esophagitis.
 “Chronic reflux can result in Barrett’s esophagus.
 This condition tends to cause changes in the cells, which can increase the development of neoplasia by more than 20 times”, warns the oncologist, Dr. Renata D’Alpino.

 According to the specialist, when reflux begins to appear with some frequency, it is essential that the patient seek a medical evaluation to investigate the case.
 “He will be able to perform tests such as endoscopy, which analyzes the condition and possible complications arising”, explains the doctor.